tymyrddin/purple/source/docs/purple/advanced/playbooks-vs-runbooks.md

 ## When the line blurs

 Some documents contain both.
 A response playbook might embed a runbook for a specific containment procedure.
 An attack playbook might reference a runbook for tool setup.
-That is fine — the outer document sets the scenario and the decision logic; the inner procedure handles the execution detail.
+That is fine: the outer document sets the scenario and the decision logic; the inner procedure handles the execution detail.

 If a document has grown into something that is neither clearly one nor the other, it is usually a sign it needs to be split.